• Home

 Rough garnet

 Though the most common variety of garnet is red (also the color that most people tend to think of), garnet is found naturally in almost every color, with the rarest variety being blue.
-There are 12 different types of garnet.
+There are actually 12 different types of garnet.
 Color change garnets are among the rarest of all gemstones, and they are actually a mixture of garnet types that change color depending on if they’re viewed in natural or artificial light.
+Garnets are nesosilicates, having the general formula X3Y2(SiO4)3, for anyone that is curious about that.

 The garnet spectrum